 You might also hear Diversified Consultants referred to as DCI Collect.

-Diversified Consultants is one of the largest debt collection agencies in the country, with over 1,000 employees and more than $60 million in revenue in 2019 alone.
+They are one of the largest debt collection agencies in the country, with over 1,000 employees and more than $60 million in revenue in 2019 alone.

 How Does Diversified Consultants Work?